-Carl Frampton loses rematch against Leo Santa Cruz
+Carl Frampton v Leo Santa Cruz: Mexican wins Las Vegas rematch on points

 - From the section Boxing

-Carl Frampton suffered the first defeat of his professional career as Leo Santa Cruz won on points to regain the WBA featherweight title in Las Vegas.
+Carl Frampton lost for the first time in his professional career as Leo Santa Cruz beat him on points in Las Vegas to regain the WBA featherweight title.

-The 28-year-old Mexican got a deserved narrow points verdict in an all-action contest and afterwards promised to fight Frampton for a third time.
+Mexico's Santa Cruz, 28, got a deserved verdict in an all-action contest, and afterwards promised to fight Northern Ireland's Frampton for a third time.

 One judge scored it a draw, but the other two favoured Santa Cruz 115-113.